pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 We'll review referencing existing resources, and then dive deeper into how you can adopt existing resources with Pulumi.

 ## Referencing Existing Resources
-For referencing existing resoruces, Pulumi offers several tools.
+For referencing existing resources, Pulumi offers several tools.

 * The `.get` methods available on every resource let you [get all the details for a resource](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/ec2/#Vpc-get) from the cloud provider based just on it's `id`.
 * The `StackReference` resource lets you reference outputs of another stack for use as inputs to another stack, which is very useful for [organizing projects and stack](https://www.pulumi.com/docs/reference/organizing-stacks-projects/).